How To Prioritize Your Health

 I think that reading is a great way to keep your mind sharp.
 It’s important to read, especially as an adult.
 I know of a lot of people who haven’t picked up a book since they were in school.
 With that said, they have essentially stopped learning.
 If you are not reading new material you are not improving your vocabulary, learning about new topics, or developing new skills.
 If you do not like to ready physical books you can always listen to podcasts and or audio books.

 I struggle with anxiety from time to time, and one way I combat it, is by doing a brain dump once a week.
-One day while I was on YouTube I came across a video by Mel Robbins were she explained how to get rid of anxiety by doing a brain dump.
+One day while I was on YouTube I came across this Video by Mel Robbins were she explained how to get rid of anxiety by doing a brain dump.
 It was such a simple concept.
 But I fell in love with the idea that I do it now weekly.

 When I feel anxious, I write everything that I have on my mind on a piece of paper.
 Literally every single thing that comes to mind.
 Once I am done, I’ll take a look at what all I wrote down and cross off the items on the list that are not in my control.
 Next, I take a look at what’s left and put everything into categories.
 For example, things that I can take action on in my personal life, errands that I have to run, and or anything business related that I have to follow up on.